ChainDev162/dotnet8-projects/README.md

 3. finally, run `dotnet publish`, if you edited the files it'll build the exes, the output should be something like this:![](https://github.com/ChainDev162/dotnet8-projects/blob/master/2024-05-31-17-41-53-image.png)

-  that means that its been built successfully, now just run the exes in the mentioned directories
+  that means that its been built successfully, now just run the exes in the mentioned directories.